Skipper Wise: Early years

-Skipper Wise was born in Los Angeles 1957.
+Wise was born in Los Angeles in 1957.
 He first experienced music through piano lessons given by his mother and grandmother.

-As a teenager, he began taking guitar lessons during this time learning folk music and the art of finger picking.
-He later began playing the bass finding it was easier to get into a band as there were so many guitarist around.

-Teaming up with high school friend, Ed Cohen, Skipper formed a contemporary jazz group, Windows, which would go on to release 11 albums through 1980s through early 90s and jump start a long career in the music industry.
+As a teenager, he began taking guitar lessons, learning folk music and the art of finger picking.
+He later picked up the bass, finding that it was easier to get into bands as a bass player.
+Teaming up with high school friend, Ed Cohen, Skipper formed a contemporary jazz group, Windows, which released 11 albums from the 1980s through the early 1990s.

 1982 Wink

 Wink, a band led by Skipper Wise (bass, lead and backing vocals), and including David Nielsen (guitars, lead and backing vocals), Ed Cohen (keyboards, backing vocals, lead vocals), Craig Mesco (drums, percussion, backing vocals), and special guest Michael Acosta (saxophone).
 The 11-song album was produced by Skipper Wise and Wink, and arranged by Wink.
 The Joan Miroesque cover was done by Jeff Gold.
 The songs were published by F.F.
 Publishing 1982.
-Also some songs were copyrighted by Rich Little Riff Kids and Wico Publishing.